thoughtbot/maybe_haskell/release/maybe_haskell.md

 ## And Then?

-Let's start with a minor refactor; let's pull out a `loginByType` function:
+Let's start with a minor refactor.
+We'll pull out a `loginByType` function:

 ```haskell
 loginUser :: Params -> Maybe User